Distance: 33-mile loop

 A Best of the Best ride

 Obviously.
 It’s a chestnut, and it’s in a National Park, so it’s heavily trafficked, but it’s a bucket-list ride if there ever was one.
-It’s only 33 miles, but it’s a workout because it’s all up and down—I’ve never finished it and wished it were longer.
+It’s only 33 miles, but it’s a workout because it’s all up and down (RWGPS pegs the elevation total at just under 4000 ft)—I’ve never finished it and wished it were longer.
 I’m short on photos, but you can google “Crater Lake photos” if you don’t have the iconic image burned into your retina already.
 See Afterthoughts for a way to avoid the traffic.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)